Atelfo/Atelfo.github.io/biotech-questions.md

 It's not uncommon for the prevalence of a condition to be underestimated when there's no effective treatment for that condition.
 Because these markets seem small initially, companies are often reluctant to invest — only to lose out when someone else is bold enough to make a bet.

 What other conditions aren't getting the attention they should be getting because people (wrongly) think the prevalence is too small for profitable development?

-- What's the base rate frequently are transformative drugs/technologies developed?

-- how damaging is underfunding of biotechs
-- are cost overruns or monopolies necessary for innovation
-- Do good biotechs keep doing good?
-	- momentum, matthew effect

-- Does investment in basic research in a therapeutic area correlated with  of results?
-	- Alzheimers
-	- The amount of capital flowing into a measure is a good predictor of returns, more capital -> worse returns due to competition

 #### What's the best way to incentivize new models or surrogate endpoints?
 New disease models and surrogate endpoints help us discover better drugs and develop them faster, but individual companies aren't necessarily strongly incentivised to invest in this kind of R&D when they could instead invest in a drug program.
 However, government funders like the NIH are also likely to see this type of work as being too applied for their tastes.